starcitizen-lug/knowledge-base/wiki/Home.md

 > - There are still some isses with the 2.0 launcher.
 The old launcher will continue to work while those issues get sorted out.
 If you want to try the 2.0 launcher anyway, you can use the steps below
 > - Requires standard Wine 9.4+ or Proton GE 9-13+ runner
 >   - Recent Wine versions can be easily installed from the Kron4ek runner source in the [LUG Helper](https://github.com/starcitizen-lug/lug-helper)
-> - Requires the latest git release of winetricks for the powershell patches
+> - If using standard Wine, requires the latest git release of winetricks for the powershell patches
 >   - Run `WINEPREFIX={your prefix} winetricks powershell` to install it
 > - If using standard Wine, CLI mode must be enabled in Lutris
 >   - Right click the game -> Configure -> System options -> CLI mode